software-notebook/software-notebook.github.io/docs/software-architecture/quality-attributes/scalability.md

 Exmaples:
  - A system is scalable if it is able to serve increasing traffic (e.g. from 1x to 2x and then 2x to 3x) without any changes in architecture.

+- Shared resource constraints (e.g. database)
+	- It is pointless scaling a service up to 10 instances when a back-end datastore will only accept enough connections to support 3.
+In fact, scaling out services can be hazardous when it exposes other components to load that they are unable to support.
+Increasing capacity in one part of the system can degrade the system as a whole.
+ - Peak hours (lunch time for social networking sites or ecommorce sites)
+	- food order app - lunch time, dinner time, weekends
+	- rides - office hours

 Databases
     - Single Master Database